MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 * The Code Search extension must be installed for each TFS collection where you want to use it.
-  When initially configuring Search, you can set a checkbox to **Automatically install Code Search extension for existing and new Tem Project Collections** to automate this process.
+  When initially configuring Search, you can set a checkbox to **Automatically install Code Search extension for existing and new Project Collections** to automate this process.

 * If you do not set the checkbox to install the Code Search extension for all your Project Collection, while configuring Search, your Project Collection administrator can install it from Visual Studio Marketplace.
 Make sure you navigate to the Marketplace from your TFS portal page.

-* The search index folder should be located on a separate fast hard drive backed by fast storage such as Solid State Drive (SSD) or Storage Area Network (SAN) to maximize search performance.
+* The search index folder should be located on a separate fast hard drive backed by fast storage such as a solid-state drive (SSD) or Storage Area Network (SAN) to maximize search performance.
   As a general guide, the Search index for a collection can be a maximum of 35% the size of the collection itself.
-  That is the worst case scenario; the actual space consumed is dictated by the amount and type of code files & amount of work items and wiki pages in that collection.
+  That is the worst-case scenario; the actual space consumed is dictated by the amount and type of code files & amount of work items and wiki pages in that collection.

 * Unless specified, the indexing service and Elasticsearch engine use the network service account during installation to create and access the index files.
 If you choose a different account, it must have **Log on as a service**